Skip to Content

 The attorneys at Johnson Law Group offer years of experience with family law to our clients in the Colorado Springs area.
 We understand that you probably have many questions concerning the financial aspects of your divorce case.

 It is natural to want to preserve your best interests and financial future when you are bracing for divorce, and our team can provide the legal counsel you need to reach a fair and reasonable spousal maintenance agreement.
-Call (720) 744-3513 to schedule a consultation with a Colorado Springs spousal maintenance lawyer.
+Call (720) 744-3513 to schedule a free consultation with a Colorado Springs spousal maintenance lawyer.

 Understanding Types of Spousal Maintenance